-An instance $(G, u)$ is said to be {\em symmetric} if $u_i(e) = u_j(e)$ whenever $i, j$ are both endvertices of an edge $e$.
-We refer to the value $u_i(e)$ as the {\em weight} of the edge $e$.
+An instance $(G, u)$ is said to be {\em symmetric} if $u_i(e) = u_j(e)$ whenever $i, j$ are both endpoints of an edge $e$.
+In this case, we refer to $u_i(e)$ as the {\em weight} of the edge $e$.
 By abusing terminology, we also say that the multigraph $G$ is symmetric in this case.
-In the special case that there are only two possible edge weights $\alpha > \beta \geq 0$, we say $G$ is a {\em bi-valued symmetric} multigraph.
-Throughout the paper, we reserve the symbols $\alpha, \beta$ for edge weights and call edges of weight $\alpha$ {\em heavy edges} and edges of weight $\beta$ {\em light edges}.
+If there are only two possible edge weights $\alpha > \beta \geq 0$, we say $G$ is a {\em bi-valued symmetric multigraph}.
+We reserve the symbols $\alpha, \beta$ for edge weights and call edges of weight $\alpha$ {\em heavy edges} and edges of weight $\beta$ {\em light edges}.

-For a bi-valued symmetric multigraph $G$, we define a {\em heavy component} as a maximal induced submultigraph $K$ of $G$ such that between any two vertices $v \neq w$ of $K$, there exists a path between $v$ and $w$ that consists entirely of heavy edges.
-A {\em multitree} is a multigraph that is a tree if its parallel edges are ignored (i.e. condense each set of parallel edges into a single edge).
-A multitree is {\em non-trivial} if it contains more than one vertex and {\em odd} if every edge has odd multiplicity.
-We are particularly interested in heavy components of $G$ whose heavy edges induce a non-trivial odd multitree.
+For a bi-valued symmetric multigraph $G$, we define a {\em heavy component} as a maximal vertex-induced submultigraph $K$ of $G$ such that between any two vertices $v \neq w$ of $K$, there exists a path between $v$ and $w$ that only contains heavy edges.
+A {\em multitree} is a multigraph that is a tree if each set of parallel edges is treated as a single edge.
+A multitree is {\em non-trivial} if it has more than one vertex and {\em odd} if every edge has odd multiplicity.